 What to expect from the second Jan.
 6 committee hearing

-Five in-person witnesses will testify publicly before House committee investigating the Jan.
+Two panels of in-person witnesses will testify publicly before the House committee investigating the Jan.
 6 insurrection at the U.S. Capitol on Monday as the panel continues making its case that former President Donald Trump was responsible for the deadly riot.

+The committee announced Monday morning that its headliner witness, Bill Stepien, the campaign manager to former President Donald Trump, will no longer appear at today's hearing "due to a family emergency."
+The session will be delayed 30-45 minutes from its scheduled 10 a.m. start time.

+A source familiar with the situation tells NPR that the family emergency keeping Stepien from testifying is that his wife went into labor.

 Today's hearing is focused on the "the decision by the former president to ignore the will of the voters, declare victory on election he lost, spread claims of fraud and then decide to ignore the rulings of the courts when the judgment of the courts didn't go his way," House select committee aides told reporters on Sunday.
 The hearing will look at the "political apparatus to drive fundraising" to bring in hundreds of millions of dollars between Election Day and Jan.
 6, they said.